Do you know one of my least favorite return addresses to find in the mailbox? Internal Revenue Service.

-Many times, being audited doesn’t necessarily mean there’s a problem on your taxes.
+Many times, being audited doesn’t necessarily mean there’s a problem with your taxes.
 The IRS uses a computer and a statistical formula to select tax returns for auditing.
 Some tax returns are audited randomly.
 Others are chosen because something on the return triggers the computer’s audit-suggesting algorithm.
 Even if something in your return causes the algorithm to select you for an audit, though, the problem could be a minor one.
-Or there could be no real issue at all.
+Or there could be no genuine issue at all.

 You may also be audited if a business partner or investor is audited.
 If someone with whom you’ve had business transactions is audited, you may be audited as part of their audit.
 Confusing and not entirely fair, but that’s the way things are.

 If you worry about being audited as soon as you push send on your e-file returns, don’t.
 Your chances of being audited, especially as an individual, are very slim.
 In fact, in 2020, the data show that only 0.5% of individual tax returns were audited!

 If you file your taxes using many of the popular online software options, you may get an audit risk assessment before you file.
 The software combs through your tax return to find items that may make you more likely to be audited.

 Simply getting a tax return doesn’t necessarily make you more prone to an IRS audit.
 But some situations do make an audit more likely.
 These include: